 Eve may never have mattered to anyone.
 Not even to the senior partners, who made her so different from the other liaisons.
 They made her weak and small and pretty.
 Fond of high heels and silk dresses.
 Not like Hamilton.
-Not strong and fierce--and dead.
+Not strong and fierce—and dead.
 Illyria said that Angel told her he'd killed Hamilton.
-And Eve is glad.
-Hamilton was always like the big brother from hell--sort of a given when you're talking about Wolfram and Hart.
+And Eve's glad.
+Hamilton was always like the big brother from hell—sort of a given when you're talking about Wolfram and Hart.

 Illyria sits close to Buffy, and as she tells her tale, the slayer leans in.
-Illyria has a photographic memory, which makes for a riveting tale--if you're a slayer and have no life.
-Eve is beyond bored.
+Illyria has a photographic memory, which makes for a riveting tale—if you're a slayer and have no life.
+Eve's beyond bored.
 She turns to the window, staring out at the city that Lindsey once said he'd take her to.

-Eve pushes herself off the window seat, walks to the bedroom.
+Eve pushes herself off the window seat and walks toward the bedroom.
 Ready to grab her things and leave them both to their common cause.